Art Mac Cumhaigh: Personal life

+Little is known about his family life, except that he had a brother, Terence.
+He spent much of his life as a gardener and general labourer and at one time worked for the (Church of Ireland) Rector of Creggan.

 Mac Cumhaigh wanted to marry Mary Lamb, but Father Quinn (the local priest) refused to marry them; perhaps because they were second cousins or perhaps because Mac Cumhaigh had written uncomplimentary verses about the priest's sister who was his housekeeper.
 The couple then chose to be married by a Protestant priest.
 As a result, Mary and Mac Cumhaigh were excommunicated by Father Quinn.
 Mac Cumhaigh and Father Quinn became reconciled when Mac Cumhaigh wrote another poem, this time in praise of the housekeeper and the couple were then re-married in the Catholic church.

 Mac Cumhaigh died in 1773, aged 34.
 Mary went to bed leaving Mac Cumhaigh drinking with a visiting friend.
 She was awakened by fumes from his burning hat which had fallen in the fire.
 She returned and found him slumped dead in his chair.
 An alternative version of his death is that he had been drinking at a public house on the Castleblayney Road (close to a chapel known as "Mullens Cross" and was found dead by people going to mass.

 He was buried in Creggan churchyard, although there was no headstone and the location was known only to the family.

 Commemoration

 A headstone was erected in 1973 in Creggan churchyard.
 It carries a line from his best known poem "that with the fragrant Gaels of Creggan I will be put in clay under the sod".
 The headstone was unveiled by Senorita Conchita O’Neill from Seville in Spain.

 On 14 May 2014, the Ulster History Circle unveiled a blue plaque to Mac Cumhaigh at the entrance to Creggan Church (using the name Art McCooey).

 Mac Cumhaigh also gives his name to Art McCooey Park in Glassdrummond.